TLCFEM/suanPan-manual/docs/README.md

 To streamline workflow productivity, a dedicated VS Code [extension](https://marketplace.visualstudio.com/items?itemName=tlc.suanpan) is available, providing syntax highlighting and auto-completion capabilities.

 Additionally, the comprehensive test suite in the repository's [Example](https://github.com/TLCFEM/suanPan/tree/dev/Example) directory provides an exhaustive reference of validated input configurations.

-## Documentation Architecture

-A comprehensive overview of the manual is available via the [table of contents](SUMMARY.md).
-For insights into the software's underlying software engineering paradigms and system architecture, please refer to the technical [slides](ARCH.pdf).

 ## Collaborative Contribution